-There is a famous story associated with Dinas Emrys that would have been familiar at the time of the princes, through contemporary and earlier Welsh literature.
+There is a famous story associated with Dinas Emrys which would have been familiar at the time of the princes, through contemporary and earlier Welsh literature.
 According to this legend, it was at Dinas Emrys – literally ‘The Fort of Emrys’ – that the enduring symbol of Wales, the red dragon, first emerged.
-Dinas Emrys is also said to be where one of the greatest figures of British legend made his first entrance onto the mythic stage.
+Dinas Emrys is also said to be where one of the greatest figures of British legend made his first entrance on to the mythic stage.

 The story goes that Vortigern, a powerful ruler of Britain in the 5th century AD, was making a stand against Anglo-Saxon invaders.
 He sought to build a stronghold on this strategic hill.
 Each day he set his builders to work, but each morning they woke to find piles of rubble lying where the newly built walls had stood.
-Vortigern’s magician advisors suggested a solution: he must sacrifice ‘a fatherless boy’ and sprinkle his blood on the site where he wished to build.
+Vortigern’s magician–advisors suggested a solution: he must sacrifice ‘a fatherless boy’ and sprinkle his blood upon the site where he wished to build.

 National Trust Craflwyn Sherpa Bus Timetable Welsh Highland Railway

 - Accessible by Public Transport

 1 mile north-east of Beddgelert on the A498.

 16 miles from Betws y Coed railway station.
 The Welsh Highland Heritage Railway stops in Beddgelert on most days between 1st March and 31st October.
 See http://www.whr.co.uk/ for more information.

 The Sherpa Bus Service goes through Nantgwynant.
 This is the service that shuttles around the base of Snowdon, connecting all six main footpaths and the surrounding villages.
 Timetables available at https://www.gwynedd.llyw.cymru/en/Residents/Parking-roads-and-travel/Bus-timetables/Bus-timetables.aspx.